n3d1117/chatgpt-telegram-bot/README.md

     # How many answers to generate for each input message.
 Defaults to 1
     'n_choices': 1,

     # The maximum number of tokens allowed for the generated answer.
-Defaults to 4096 minus prompt tokens
+Defaults to 1200
     'max_tokens': 1200,

     # Number between -2.0 and 2.0.
 Positive values penalize new tokens based on whether